CHOOSING THE BVI AS THE SEAT OF ARBITRATION

 The BVI as the Seat of Arbitration

-The new BVI Arbitration Act 2013 (the “Act”) came into force on 1 October 2014, following the BVI has acceding to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
-The Act takes account of modern developments in international arbitration: it is forward thinking, flexible and in many respects innovative.
+The new BVI Arbitration Act 2013 (the “Act”) came into force on 1 October 2014, following the BVI has acceding to the Convention on the Recognition and Enforcement of Arbitral Awards (the “New York Convention”).
+The Act takes account of modern developments in international arbitration: it is forward thinking, flexible and in many aspects innovative.
 For example, the Act expressly states that the arbitral tribunal has the power to consolidate arbitral proceedings.
 It allows the parties to choose the law governing the contract other than the law of the seat of arbitration and gives the parties a choice to exclude an appeal of the award on points of law and serious irregularity.
 The Act also allows the parties to conduct arbitration proceedings anywhere in the world and gives the freedom to select a legal representative of their choice without restriction relating to nationality or qualification.

 BVI IAC Rules 2016

 The Rules stand out for taking a hands-on approach to the confidentiality of the arbitration proceedings.
-For example, Article 17(6)-(7) of the Rules includes amongst the confidential materials ‘documents produced by another party in the proceedings’, which would include any documents produced by a third party which otherwise would have been public (for example, court orders made in support of arbitration proceedings).
+For example, Article 17(6)-(7) of the Rules includes amongst the confidential materials “documents produced by another party in the proceedings”, which would include any documents produced by a third party which otherwise would have been public (for example, court orders made in support of arbitration proceedings).
 This committed approach to confidentiality is also reflected in the Court process in the BVI since any application made in the court in respect of the enforcement of an arbitral award would also be considered confidential.
-Without an express provision, court orders may become a source of public information about arbitration if the arbitration law or the arbitral rules do not provide for their confidentiality.
+Without an express provision, court orders may become a source of public information about arbitration if the arbitration law does not provide for their confidentiality.
 The Rules provide that the arbitral tribunal may impose sanctions for breach of confidentiality or take such conduct into account when awarding the costs.

 In relation to appointment of an arbitral tribunal, the Rules provide that, unless the parties agree otherwise, the BVI IAC shall appoint three arbitrators.
 Upon application, the BVI IAC may appoint a sole arbitrator if it determines that, in view of the circumstances of the case, this is more appropriate.
 Unlike other leading arbitral institutions, the BVI IAC has published online the list of arbitrators from which the institution selects the arbitral tribunal.
 The parties may also agree to appoint any arbitrator which is not on the list, this option is another hallmark of the flexibility of the Rules.
 Any arbitrator may apply to be included in the list which currently includes prominent international arbitrators, such as Bernard Hanotiau, Juliet Blanch, Lucy Reed, Stavros Brekoulakis, Jose Rosell, Niuscha Bassiri, Gerard Farara QC, Jeffery Elkinson, Sir Bernard Eder, Ian Glick QC, Lord Goldsmith QC, Ian Hunter QC, Roman Khodykin, Sophie Lamb, Julian Lew QC, Wendy Miles QC, Christopher Newmark, Chris Parker, Joe Smouha QC, Tom Sprange QC, David Sutton, Ian Quirk, Angeline Welsh, Jason Fry, Alexis Mourre, Michael Polkinghorne, Marie Stoyanov, Klaus Sachs, Klaus Reichert SC, Domitille Baizeau, Gabrielle Kaufmann-Kohler, William Rowley QC, Nigel Blackaby, John Fellas, Mark Friedman, Eric Schwartz.